Publication forthcoming late 2023

 7 Stunden: Eine feministische Hör-Tour.
 Komponieren, publizieren, organisieren: Wegbereiterinnen aus vier Jahrzehnten.

-Presented by Marie-Therese Rudolph and Marlene Schnedl, Radio Ö1 features new music by female* composers, 7 hours long.
-I participated in an extended conversation with composers Katharina Klement, Ming Wang, Flora St. Loup and the two presenters.
+Presented by Marie-Therese Rudolph and Marlene Schnedl, Radio Ö1 features new music by female* composers for 7 hours.
+I contributed to an extended conversation with composers Katharina Klement, Ming Wang, Flora St. Loup and the two presenters.
+For this radio feature, I was invited to perform this new piece for bass recorder and spoken voice.
+It was recorded live at Funkhaus Studio 2.
+Here is the situation in the studio, I used the piece of paper on a stand for live noise production in the performance.

 Fall 2023

 Recently, I spent some time in Siracusa, Sicily.
-Here is a picture of the Ear of Dionysius and the ancient quarry.
+These pictures show the ancient quarry and the famous cave that is called the Ear of Dionysius.
 The acoustics of the place are fascinating.

 Brückenfestival